sivachandra/elf-by-example/examples/ifunc/README.md

-For `x86_64`, the information that there are `ifuncs` to resolve at startup, is conveyed to the CRT by relocations of type `R_X86_64_IRELATIVE` in the sections named `.rel.plt` or `.rela.plt`.
-The reason why we have the `.plt` suffix is explained below.
+For `x86_64`, the information that there are `ifuncs` to resolve at startup, is conveyed to the CRT by relocations of type `R_X86_64_IRELATIVE` in the sections named `.rel.plt` or `.rela.plt` (the reason why we have the `.plt` suffix is explained below.)

 When you build and run this example, you will notice that the executable linked against musl-libc crashes.
 This is because, musl-libc's CRT does apply `R_X86_64_IRELATIVE` relocations.
-That is, it does not invoke the resolver functions at startup time.
-But, for the purpose of further discussion, we will use the musl-linked binaries as they are easier to analyze with `readelf`.
+That is, musl-libc's CRT does not invoke the the ifunc resolvers at startup time.
+But, for the purpose of further discussion, we will use the musl-linked binaries as they are simpler to analyze with `readelf`.

-Let take look at the relevant part of the readelf output for the binary `out/examples/ifunc/ifunc.clang.musl.ld.lld`:
+Look at the relevant part of the readelf output for the binary `out/examples/ifunc/ifunc.clang.musl.ld.lld`:

 ```